KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> User Account Login / Logout - As a User, I would like to be able to login or logout of my account, so that I can keep my account secure
+> User Account Login / Logout - As a User, I would like to be able to login or logout of my account, so that I can keep my account secure.

 Acceptance Criteria:
-* Given that I am a registered user, who is not logged in when I navigate to the sign in page and I enter my credentials correctly and press sign in then I am signed into my account
+* Given that I am a registered user, who is not logged in when I navigate to the sign in page and I enter my credentials correctly and press sign in then I am signed into my account.
-* Given that I am a registered user, who is currently logged in when I click on the sign out link then I am signed out of my account
+* Given that I am a registered user, who is currently logged in when I click on the sign out link then I am signed out of my account.
-* Given that I am a registered user, who has signed out of my account when I use the browser navigation buttons such as back button then I can not access information which requires me to be signed in
+* Given that I am a registered user, who has signed out of my account when I use the browser navigation buttons such as back button then I can not access information which requires me to be signed in.

 Implementation of tests:
-* Provide login and logout functionality
+* Provide login and logout functionality.
 * Secure restricted pages from access when a user is not signed in.

 All Tests Passed &#x2611;